Deep learning for classifying dynamical states from time series via recurrence plots: Methodology

 \subsection{Deep Learning Models for Classification}

-We first implement a single-branch deep learning model based on the ResNet-50 architecture as a baseline to compare with our proposed dual-branch model.
-This baseline model utilizes a pre-trained ResNet-50 network~\cite{resnet50}, trained on the ImageNet dataset\cite{russakovsky2015imagenet}, to extract spatial features from input RPs.
-We apply a Global Average Pooling (GAP) layer to the final convolutional output of the ResNet-50 backbone.
-The resulting pooled features are passed through a fully connected layer with 256 neurons and ReLU activation to capture nonlinear relationships.
-To avoid overfitting, a dropout layer is applied with a rate of $0.5$.
-Finally, a softmax output layer produces a probability distribution over the target classes.
+We first implement a deep learning model based on the ResNet-50 architecture.
+The model uses a ResNet-50~\cite{resnet50} architecture pre-trained on the ImageNet dataset~\cite{russakovsky2015imagenet} and is subsequently fine-tuned on RP images.
+The final feature maps from the backbone are passed through a Global Average Pooling (GAP) layer.
+Finally, a softmax output layer produces the class probability distribution.
+The model uses categorical cross-entropy loss and the AdamW\cite{llugsi2021comparison} optimizer, and training is performed with early stopping based on validation accuracy to prevent overfitting.

-Building upon this, we implement a dual-branch deep learning model inspired by the DSRNet architecture~\cite{zhai2020dsrnet}.
-As in the baseline, a pre trained ResNet-50 backbone (trained on ImageNet) is used to extract feature maps from the input RPs.
-These feature maps are then processed through two parallel branches.
-The standard branch mirrors the baseline model, applying a GAP layer to the final convolutional output of the ResNet-50 backbone.
-The directional branch begins by reducing the depth of the ResNet feature maps to a single channel using a $1\times1$ convolution.
-Following the design of DSRNet, eight fixed $3\times3$ directional convolution kernels are applied to highlight edge information along eight principal orientations: horizontal (0°), vertical (90°), and diagonals (45°, 135°, 180°, 225°, 270°, 315°).
-These directionally filtered maps are further processed by a learnable $3\times3$ convolution layer, followed by GAP.

-The outputs of the standard and directional branches are concatenated and passed through a fully connected layer with $256$ neurons and ReLU activation.
-A Dropout layer (rate = $0.5$) is again applied for regularization, and the final softmax layer maps the combined representation to the class probabilities.
+We also fine-tune a MobileNetV2 architecture pre-trained on ImageNet and subsequently fine-tuned on the RP dataset, using the same transfer-learning setup as ResNet-50.
+MobileNetV2 exhibits lower performance than ResNet-50, and the classification results produced by both models are not reliable across all data classes.

+In this context, we introduce a dual-branch deep learning implementation based on ResNet-50, termed the DBResNet-50 model.
+The ImageNet-pretrained ResNet-50 backbone is used without its classifier.
+The standard branch applies global average pooling and $L2$ normalization to the final ResNet-50 features.
+The directional branch extracts features from the third convolutional layer in stage 2 and an upsampled fourth convolutional layer in stage 3, concatenates them, and processes them with a $1\times1$ convolution (128 channels, ReLU), a squeeze $1\times1$ convolution, eight fixed directional $3\times3$ kernels, batch normalization with ReLU, and three dilated $3\times3$ convolutions (dilations 1, 2, 3).
+Its output is globally averaged, batch-normalized, $L2$-normalized, and fed to an auxiliary softmax head.
+A learnable channel-wise gate scales this branch’s output before concatenation with the standard branch.
+The fused features pass through a 1024-unit fully connected layer (BN, ReLU, dropout = 0.5) and a final softmax layer.

+Training minimizes $L = L_{\text{main}} + 0.3L_{\text{aux}}$ using AdamW (learning rate $5\times10^{-4}$, weight decay $10^{-4}$).
+Phase~1 trains only newly added layers for 12 epochs; Phase~2 fine tunes the backbone stages from \texttt{conv3} to \texttt{conv5} for up to 100 epochs, with early stopping set to stop training if the performance metric does not improve for 10 consecutive epochs.
+All models are trained with a batch size of 8.